airtai/fastagency/docs/docs/en/user-guide/ui/mesop/basics.md

 [**`MesopUI`**](../../../../api/fastagency/ui/mesop/MesopUI.md) in FastAgency offers a web-based interface for interacting with [**multi-agent workflows**](https://microsoft.github.io/autogen/0.2/docs/Use-Cases/agent_chat){target="_blank"}.
 Unlike the [**`ConsoleUI`**](../../../../api/fastagency/ui/console/ConsoleUI.md), which is text-based and runs in the command line, MesopUI provides a user-friendly browser interface, making it ideal for applications that need a more engaging, graphical interaction.
 MesopUI is perfect for building interactive web applications and enabling users to interact with agents in a more intuitive way.

-When creating a Mesop application, you can choose between two modes:
+When creating a Mesop application, you can choose between the following modes:

-- **Without Authentication**: Open access to all users.
+- **No Authentication**: Open access to all users.
+- **Basic Authentication**: Simple username and password authentication for rapid prototyping.
+Not recommended for production.
-- **With Authentication**: Access restricted to authenticated users, using [**Firebase**](https://firebase.google.com){target="_blank"} as the authentication provider.
+- **Firebase Authentication**: A more robust authentication mechanism that uses [**Firebase**](https://firebase.google.com){target="_blank"} as the provider for authenticating users.

     !!! note
-        Currently, [**Firebase**](https://firebase.google.com){target="_blank"} is the only supported authentication provider, with Google as the available sign-in method.
-Future releases will introduce more sign-in options within Firebase and expand support for additional authentication providers.
+        Currently, [**Firebase**](https://firebase.google.com){target="_blank"} authentication supports only Google as sign-in method.
+Future releases will introduce more sign-in options within Firebase.

 Below, we’ll walk through the steps to set up a basic student-teacher conversation with **[MesopUI](../../../../api/fastagency/ui/mesop/MesopUI.md)**, highlighting the process for adding authentication.

 ## Prerequisites

-=== "Without Authentication"
+=== "No Authentication"

     No prerequisites are required for this mode

+=== "Basic Authentication"

+    No prerequisites are required for this mode

-=== "With Authentication"
+=== "Firebase Authentication"

     To enable Firebase authentication,  follow these steps to set up your Firebase project and configure access: